frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 ### Talk Description
 The Rails framework contains a set of useful features for every Web application, but not every feature is well implemented and bug-free.

-During this talk, we will walk through two very old Rails features - Active Record’s scopes and HTML sanitization — and explain how they work under the hood.
+During this talk, we will walk through two very old Rails features-Active Record’s scopes and HTML sanitization—and explain how they work under the hood.
 Also, it will present the current issues we've been facing and how they can be improved.

 ## Nell Shamrell